Logo

 The Deepgram provider is available by default in Orate.
 To import it, you can use the following code:

-import { deepgram } from 'orate/deepgram';
+import { Deepgram } from 'orate/deepgram';

 Configuration